Native Build

 time make all

-This will make the target build/x86_64/desktop/harddrive.img, which you can run with a virtual machine.
+This will build the target build/x86_64/desktop/harddrive.img, which can be run in a virtual machine.

 Give it a while.
 Redox is big.
-Read this section to know what the make all command does.
+Read the make all (first run) section for an explanation of what the make all command does.

-Note that the filesystem parts are merged using the FUSE. bootstrap.sh install libfuse.
-If you have problems with the final image of Redox, verify if libfuse is installed and you are able to use it.
+💡 Tip: the filesystem parts are merged into the final system image using the FUSE library.
+The bootstrap.sh script installs libfuse automatically.
+If you encounter problems with the final Redox image, verify libfuse is installed and that you are able to use it.